alexracape/Blokus-Engine/README.md

     - I made it thinking about the bit boards, but now there are also a lot of shape applications
 - Update the way moves are applied for GUI
 - Look into docker and kubernetes for deployment
+- Data augmentation for training
+- Reformatting communication code for more efficient ReplayBuffer
+    - Is it bad to have the client query using all of that data or should I compress.
+Bandwidth vs. server load
+    - Also, seems nice to seperate concerns and have model input rep in one place instead of both on client and server

 Plan:
 1. Add training capability in model
 2. Fix GUI
 3. Implement undo
 4. Look into deployment

+Questions:
+- What does it mean for the staet to be oriented to the current player?
+Should I shuffle the order of the boards to match, or should I just keep track of the current player and rotate the board accordingly?
+- Should I dynamically load states into the replay buffer, or sample from memory?
+- Should I pass in remaining pieces for the hard coded filters or something?
+Shouldn't the model be able to figure that out?
+-

 References
 - https://sebastianbodenstein.com/post/alphazero/